tusharmath/tusharm.com/contents/articles/decomposing-react-components/index.md

 So I added an input box and attached an event handler for the keypress event.
 I also keep two lists, `repos` and `fRepos` where fRepos represents the filtered list of the repositories.

 There is a problem here — the input box falls under the [controlled](https://facebook.github.io/react/docs/forms.html#controlled-components) component category.
-So we need to set the value every time we update it.
+So we need to set its value every time keyPress event is fired.

 ```javascript
   render () {